-The desk-based assessment and walkover survey confirmed the presence of field boundaries, lanes and an outbuilding associated with farms and fields associated with the former Vaynol Estate.
+The desk-based assessment and walkover survey confirmed the presence of field boundaries, farms and fields associated with the former Vaynol Estate.
 These features would be of at least mid to late 19th century date and are sites of local importance given their relation to the Vaynol Estate.

-The magnetometer survey of the field for the proposed location of the waste water treatment works did not identify likely archaeological anomalies.
+The magnetometer survey of the field for the proposed location of the WwTW did not identify likely archaeological anomalies.

-Based on the results of the archaeological assessment of the proposed location of the waste water treatment works and routes of the associated outflow pipe, it is recommended that:
+Based on the results of the archaeological assessment of the proposed location of the WwTW and it is recommended that: